 Ghent today is a graffiti-friendly city, with many works by artists such as Roa and Bué the Warrior.
 Want to see more graffiti hotspots?
-Why not discover a different side of Ghent with the ‘Sorry, not sorry’ street art plan of Ghent, a tour by bike or on foot of the city’s colourful graffiti.
+Why not discover a different side of Ghent with the ‘Sorry, not sorry’ street art plan of Ghent, an overview of the city’s colourful graffiti.

 Sorry, Not Sorry Street Art Map Gent